shirinyamani/DS/tree/readme.md

 First we need to figure whether we need to rotate the tree or not.

 - **Case1:** Rotation is not required:
-When the tree is balanced, then we dont need to rotate the tree(i.e. difference height subtrees equal to 1).
+When the tree is balanced, then we don't need to rotate the tree(i.e. difference height subtrees equal to 1).
 So we treat it same as BST;
     - 1.Compare w/ the root to go right/left!
     - 2.Insert at the first empty spot!